steveruizok/state-designer/README.md

 ## Features

-- Create your state using a flexible, declaratively syntax.
+- Create your state using a flexible, declarative syntax.
-- Use collections to re-use code and make your state human-readable.
+- Use collections to reuse code and clarify make your state.
-- Create both global and local component states.
+- Create both global and local states.

 ## Packages